Financing Bariatric Surgery -

 While you’re still likely to have some out-of-pocket costs by financing bariatric surgery with insurance, getting Medicare, Medicaid or your private insurance (employer-paid, small business or an individual policy) to pay will probably be your least expensive option.

-Financing bariatric surgery can also be an option if you need help paying out of pocket costs such as deductibles or co-pays (see our brokers, direct lenders and credit cards section below).
+Financing bariatric surgery can also be an option if you need help paying out of pocket costs such as deductibles or co-pays (see our Financing Without Insurance section below).

 In addition, you may be able to collect disability insurance payments while you’re having and recovering from surgery.

-If you have medical or disability insurance, click one of the following depending on your coverage...
+If you have medical or disability insurance, click one of the links below to check if your policy covers weight loss surgery.

-- Private bariatric surgery insurance (includes gastric sleeve, duodenal switch, gastric bypass and lap band insurance) through your employer or individual coverage
+- Private bariatric surgery insurance through your employer or individual/family coverage

 - Medicare bariatric surgery coverage